ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Note: It’s normal to feel an ache in your lower back during the downward phase.
 Stop if the pain becomes unbearable and consult your doctor.

 Hanging helps with gravitational force, decompresses the intervertebral discs, encourages proper posture, and stretches your back muscles.
 A stand-alone pull-up bar is required to perform this exercise.
-You can also install pull-up bars on your walls, ceiling, or door frames at home.
+You can also easily install a pull-up bar on a door frame at home.

 - Hang in the bar for about 15 to 20 seconds.

 - Repeat this exercise three times.